-Ensuring all residents have physical access to good food
+Ensure everyone has physical and financial access to good food

-Those on low incomes often live in areas where convenience stores (with a limited range of goods) or fast food outlets predominate.
-Food poverty alliances and local authorities can encourage and support outlets and stalls that provide the low-cost provision of fruit and vegetables and other healthy foods, helping low-income citizens have access to affordable fresh produce within easy walking distance of where they live.
+- Encourage and support outlets and stalls that provide the low-cost provision of fruit and vegetables and other healthy foods, helping low-income citizens have access to affordable fresh produce within easy walking distance of where they live

 - Food Environment Assessment Tool (FEAT) provides data on cafes, convenience stores, restaurants, speciality outlets, supermarkets and takeaways in England

 - Response, Resilience and Recovery report (Sustain, 2020)